Shabana Azmi: Film

-She mainly acted in experimental and parallel Indian cinema.
-Deepa Mehta's 1996 film Fire depicts her as a lonely woman, Radha, in love with her sister-in-law.
-The on-screen depiction of lesbianism (perhaps the first in Indian cinema) drew severe protests and threats from many social groups as well as by the Indian authorities.
-Her role as Radha brought her international recognition with the Silver Hugo Award for Best Actress at the 32nd Chicago Film Festival and Jury Award for Best Actress at Outfest, Los Angeles.
-She was the initial choice for Deepa Mehta's Water, which was planned to hit the floors in 2000.
+Azmi's performance in Godmother (1999) earned her a fifth National Film Award.
+She was the initial choice for Deepa Mehta's Water (2005), which was planned to hit the floors in 2000.
 A few scenes were already shot.
 Azmi had to shave her head with Nandita Das to portray the character of Shakuntala.
 However, due to political reasons, the film was shelved and later shot in 2005 with Seema Biswas replacing Azmi.